exercism/docs/contributing/tracks/stories/regex.stage-heralding.md

 ### 2. Write a function that takes a line and returns the generated moderation card

 Use the expression from the first part and implement a function that takes a line as input, captures the information from it, and returns the generated moderation card according to the spec above.

+## Test cases

+Potential future test cases should conform to the following guidelines:

+- The delimiters must be unambiguous.
+For example, a talk title should not contain `»«`, a name should not contain commas.
+- The test cases should be ordered based on the optionality of certain information.
+The first case should contain all potential information, the next case should exclude one piece of capturable information, etc.
+- Solutions using `[a-zA-Z]` or the likes for the name, title or org should not be able to pass the tests.

 ## Implementations